Northampton railway station: History

-At one time there were three railway stations in Northampton: Northampton (Bridge Street), Northampton (St. John's Street) and Northampton (Castle), only the last of which now survives as the town's only station.
+At one time, there were three railway stations in Northampton: Northampton (Bridge Street), Northampton (St. John's Street) and Northampton (Castle); only the latter now survives as the town's only station.

 The railway reaches Northampton

 Although the promoters of the London and Birmingham Railway had considered routes passing close to Northampton in 1830, the town was skirted by the final choice of alignment via Blisworth and a loop line to remedy this had to wait for several decades.
 The decision to omit Northampton was not due to local opposition but rather engineering decisions taken by the railway company's engineer Robert Stephenson.
 The 120 ft difference in gradient in the 4 mi between Northampton and Blisworth, on the floor of the Nene Valley, is likely to have played a key role in the decision.
 Robert Stephenson is reported to have said that he could easily get trains into the town but not out again.
 As a result, Northampton lost out as a commercial centre to towns such as Leicester which had better transport links.
 The town was considered as the southern terminus of the Midland Counties Railway in 1833 but lost out to Rugby on account of the shorter distance with Leicester.

 Bridge Street station on the Northampton and Peterborough Railway from Blisworth to Peterborough East was thus the first station in Northampton, opening on 13 May 1845.